LahcenLamkirich/Certificate_generator/README.md

 # front_project
-This is the front app of the jci project
+This is the news front app of the jci project